Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

-of the estimated value for the parameters in \eqref{eq:sub:OU:effective:ls4} corresponding to a choice of $(A,B,\sigma_a,\sigma_b) = (2,-2,1,1)$ and $\varepsilon = 0.1$ in \eqref{eq:sub:OU:fastslow}, again for two different ensemble sizes $N\in\{100,5000\}$.
-Despite the fact that SDE \eqref{eq:sub:OU:effective:ls4} provides a far more involved structure than the previous example, the estimation procedure shows qualitatively the same performance behavior as before.
-For the large ensemble size $N=5000$, Figure \ref{fig:fastou:ls4:errnorm} also displays that increasing $t$ reduces the relative error substantially and only minor fluctuations are present.
-Even though the results for this example are not as accurate as for the first one, a relative error varying between $5\%$ and $10\%$ is in good agreement with bound \eqref{eq:conv:rate}, as it is of $\mathcal{O}(\varepsilon)$.
-Furthermore, Figure \ref{fig:fastou:ls4:errnorm:small} also demonstrates the practicality of bound \eqref{eq:conv:rate} for this example: by decreasing the ensemble size to $N = 100$, so that $1/\sqrt{N}=\mathcal{O}(\varepsilon)$, one observes relative errors that show qualitatively the same behavior as a function of $t$ and are of the same order as before, but with slightly larger fluctuations.
+mean and standard deviation of the estimated value's relative error for the parameters in \eqref{eq:sub:OU:effective:ls4} corresponding to the choice $(A,B,\sigma_a,\sigma_b) = (3,-2,3/4,1/2)$ and $\varepsilon = 0.1$ in \eqref{eq:sub:OU:fastslow}.
+We consider again two different ensemble sizes $N\in\{100,5000\}$ and compute the empirical mean and standard deviations by repeating the same experiment $100$ times.
+Despite the fact that SDE \eqref{eq:sub:OU:effective:ls4}, which models a meta-stable system for this parameter choices, provides a far more involved structure than the previous example, the estimation procedure shows qualitatively the same performance behaviour as before.
+For the large ensemble size $N=5000$, Figure \ref{fig:fastou:ls4:errnorm} also displays that increasing $t$ reduces the mean relative error substantially (to about $3\%$) and only minor fluctuations (standard deviation is $10^{-2}$) are present.
+Even though the results for this example are slightly less accurate than the ones for the first example, also this example shows the validity of the error bound \eqref{eq:conv:rate}, although the bound also appears to be conservative for this example since actual multiscale error seems to be $\mathcal{O}(\varepsilon^2)$ rather than $\mathcal{O}(\varepsilon)$.
+Furthermore, Figure \ref{fig:fastou:ls4:errnorm:small} also demonstrates the practicality of bound \eqref{eq:conv:rate} for this example: by decreasing the ensemble size to $N = 100$, so that $1/\sqrt{N}=\mathcal{O}(\varepsilon)$, one observes mean relative errors that show qualitatively the same behaviour as a function of $t$ and that are of now dominated by the statistical error $1/\sqrt{N}=\mathcal{O}(\varepsilon)$, due to the fact that multiscale error is $\mathcal{O}(\varepsilon^2)$ here.
+Moreover, the fluctuations are comparable to the ones observed in previous example (standard deviation is smaller than $4.5\cdot 10^{-2}$).